hattmt/renode_devstm32/README.md

 - stm32g0b1
 - stm32h7b0,stm32h750 with ltdc for mmis

-You can directly load a file (.hex or .elf on it ) and debug with armgcc and vscode for armclang (keil), I nedded to set the PC, SP and VectorTableOffset in my resc file after the file load.
+You can directly load a file (.hex or .elf on it ) and debug with armgcc and vscode .

+For armclang (keil), I nedded to set the PC, SP and VectorTableOffset in my resc file after the file load.

   (ARMCC /armclang (keil) / armgcc )